-There isn’t any shortage of investment advice on the internet.
+There isn’t a shortage of investment advice on the internet.
 A majority of the time, suggestions revolve around stocks or property that others think you should buy.

-People saying where you shouldn’t invest are less common.
-The reason is simple: no one gets paid by dissuading you from buying assets.
+People saying where you should not invest are less common.
+The reason why is simple: nobody gets paid by dissuading you from buying assets.

-Of course, knowing where you shouldn’t invest is just as important as knowing where you should.
-Here’s four of the worst countries for investors in Asia.
-You should probably avoid them.
+Of course, understanding where you shouldn’t invest is equally as important as knowing where you should.

 The 2008 Global Financial Crisis happened nearly a decade ago.
 Yet Brunei is one of a few rare countries still stuck in recession.

-In fact, Brunei has suffered five straight years of economic decline.
-The reason for this small, oil-rich nation’s horrible performance?
+In fact, Brunei has suffered through five straight years of economic decline.
+The reason for this small, oil-rich nation’s bad performance?
 Low commodity prices and noncompetitive policies.

-Oil prices have plummeted since 2014.
-But while other oil exporters like the United Arab Emirates and neighboring Malaysia diversified their economies well enough to absorb the shock, Brunei didn’t.
+Oil prices have stayed well-below $80 since 2014.
+But while other oil exporters like the United Arab Emirates and neighboring Malaysia diversified their economies well enough to absorb the shock, Brunei never did.

-Furthermore, unfavorable policies along with Brunei’s gradual transition toward Sharia law have pushed away most potential investors around the world.
+Furthermore, unwelcoming policies towards foreign businesses along with Brunei’s transition toward Sharia law have pushed away most potential investors from around the world.

 InvestAsian published a widely-read article about Brunei’s dire situation.
 So far, around 5% of their entire population saw it.
 The locals naturally gave us a lot of hate and some support, but we’ll absolutely continue telling the truth about noncompetitive countries.